-Natalie Catasús is a poet, editor, and writing tutor, currently pursuing a PhD in Comparative Literature.
+Natalie Catasús is a scholar, educator, and poet currently pursuing a PhD in Comparative Literature.

 Natalie is a certified copyeditor and has served on the staff of Eleven Eleven Journal of Literature and Art.
 She has experience in nonprofit communications and development from her time with Voice of Witness, an organization that advances human rights by amplifying the voices of people impacted by injustice.
 She also worked for several years as a college writing tutor and writing center administrator.